Help us match you with local pros in your area

 In Virginia, HVAC contractors must have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has its own education and experience requirements) is necessary to apply.
 A license can be class A, B, or C.

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should detail the specific parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to guarantee everything is working correctly.
-When getting a replacement, ask the contractor to explain the new HVAC system brand, features, model, estimated installation time, and energy efficiency.
-Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should list the particular parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+When replacing your HVAC, ask the provider to explain the new brand, model, features, energy efficiency, and estimated installation time.
+Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Get written quotes before starting HVAC work.
 The quote should include costs for both labor and materials.
 Review all terms carefully before signing.

 Generally, you should have your HVAC system inspected twice a year.
 After that inspection, your technician will tell you what services are required.
 You should also have an inspection if you start to notice any issues, like unusual smells, leaks, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are the spring and fall.
-Technicians tend to be less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally gets the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider purchasing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
+You might also consider purchasing a smart thermostat.